- 8-23: Join the Fawkes-announce mailing list for updates/news on Fawkes

 - Fawkes Source Code on Github, for development.

 If you have any issues running Fawkes, please feel free to ask us by email or raising an issue in our Github repo.
-Check back often for new releases.
+Check back often for new releases, or subscribe to our (very) low-volume mailing list for Fawkes announcements and news.

 - The Verge, James Vincent: Cloak your photos with this AI privacy tool to fool facial recognition